FrankDocu/Lichess-Development-Onboarding/translation_context.md

 tpTimeSpentPlaying=%s The total time the user has spent playing on Lichess.
 Appears on profile pages.
 Example: https://lichess.org/@/thibault/ has spent 15 days, 9 hours and 25 minutes playing at the time of writing.

 tpTimeSpentOnTv=%s The total time the user has spent watching Lichess TV (https://lichess.org/tv).
 Appears on profile pages.
 Example: https://lichess.org/@/thibault/ has spent 12 minutes watching at the time of writing.

+castling=Castling is a move in the game of chess involving a player's king and either of the player's original rooks.
+It is the only move in chess in which a player moves two pieces in the same move.
+Appears on board editor page (https://lichess.org/editor).

+whiteCastlingKingside=The option of whether white can still castle on the kingside.
+Appears as a setting on board editor page (https://lichess.org/editor).

+whiteCastlingQueenside=The option of whether white can still castle on the queenside.
+Appears as a setting on board editor page (https://lichess.org/editor).

+blackCastlingKingside=The option of whether black can still castle on the kingside.
+Appears as a setting on board editor page (https://lichess.org/editor).

+blackCastlingQueenside=The option of whether black can still castle on the queenside.
+Appears as a setting on board editor page (https://lichess.org/editor).